navinpeiris/geoip/README.md

 If your application is running behind a proxy, we recommend using [ajvondrak/remote_ip](https://github.com/ajvondrak/remote_ip) or something similar to override the `remote_ip` field of `Plug.Conn`.
 Due to the various different ways of determining the applications remote ip depending on your deployment environment, we leave this up to you to configure as appropriate.

+## GeoIP logo

+Special thanks to [@batarian71](https://github.com/batarian71) for designing and providing this project with an awesome logo

 ## License

 The MIT License